Kiran Rao

 autoSetupRemote = true

-Setting autoSetupRemote = true automatically creates an upstream branch without having to use special args.
+Setting autoSetupRemote = true and default = current automatically creates an upstream branch without having to use special args.
 I’ll never encounter this error again!

 Conclusion